rubendflorezzela/hcbf-driver-monitoring/README.md

 This repository contains the complete implementation of the **Human-Centered Benchmarking Framework (HCBF)**, a structured methodology for evaluating vision-based driver monitoring models across four dimensions that reflect the real demands of safety-critical intelligent transportation systems.

 **Key finding:** While all four architectures perform near-equivalently on clean accuracy (0.978–0.989), each leads in exactly one HCBF dimension.
-Critically, the three CNN-based models collapse under Gaussian noise (27–48% F1 retention), whereas DeiT-Tiny retains 92%—and the collapse occurs in the most hazardous direction, misclassifying closed eyes as open.
+Critically, the three CNN-based models collapse under Gaussian noise (27–48% F1 retention), whereas DeiT-Tiny retains 92%, and the collapse occurs in the most hazardous direction, misclassifying closed eyes as open.
 A benchmark restricted to clean accuracy would offer no warning of this vulnerability.

 ---